wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 Here's the workflow I would like to see.
 It's not so much self-service as a tool for administrators.
 Anyway...

-Before someone starts a job/project, a trusted administrator (the boss) specifies on a "self-service" app what should be installed on each worker's laptop, such as the <a href="#Installers">client utilities</a> which should be installed for his/her specific job based on RBAC (Role-Based Access Control) or <a target="_blank" href="https://en.wikipedia.org/wiki/Attribute-based_access_control">Attribute-based Access Control (ABAC)</a> policies.
+Before someone starts a job/project, a trusted administrator (the boss) specifies on a "self-service" portal what should be installed on each worker's laptop, such as the <a href="#Installers">client utilities</a> which should be installed for his/her specific job based on RBAC (Role-Based Access Control) or <a target="_blank" href="https://en.wikipedia.org/wiki/Attribute-based_access_control">Attribute-based Access Control (ABAC)</a> policies.

 The app generates the certificate pairs, stores them in Vault, installs them on GitHub, and saves the keys on the worker's laptop.
 This provides a more trusted chain than each employee generating their own key pair.